Sprinklr (NYSE:CXM) Issues FY 2023 Earnings Guidance

-A number of equities research analysts have issued reports on the stock.
-Stifel Nicolaus reduced their price objective on shares of Sprinklr from $18.00 to $15.00 in a research note on Wednesday.
-Wells Fargo & Company increased their price objective on shares of Sprinklr from $11.00 to $12.00 and gave the stock an equal weight rating in a research note on Thursday, April 7th.
-JMP Securities reduced their price target on shares of Sprinklr from $27.00 to $22.00 and set a market outperform rating on the stock in a research note on Thursday, April 7th.
-Morgan Stanley reduced their price target on shares of Sprinklr from $15.00 to $12.00 and set an equal weight rating on the stock in a research note on Wednesday.
-Finally, Barclays raised their price objective on shares of Sprinklr from $14.00 to $15.00 and gave the company an overweight rating in a report on Wednesday.
-Four research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Buy and a consensus price target of $17.07.
+A number of equities research analysts have recently weighed in on the company.
+Stifel Nicolaus dropped their price objective on Sprinklr from $18.00 to $15.00 in a research note on Wednesday, June 15th.
+Morgan Stanley lowered their target price on Sprinklr from $15.00 to $12.00 and set an equal weight rating for the company in a research note on Wednesday, June 15th.
+Wells Fargo & Company boosted their target price on Sprinklr from $11.00 to $12.00 and gave the stock an equal weight rating in a research note on Thursday, April 7th.
+Barclays upped their price objective on Sprinklr from $14.00 to $15.00 and gave the stock an overweight rating in a research report on Wednesday, June 15th.
+Finally, JMP Securities reduced their target price on Sprinklr from $27.00 to $22.00 and set a market outperform rating for the company in a report on Thursday, April 7th.
+Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Sprinklr has a consensus rating of Moderate Buy and an average price target of $17.07.

 About Sprinklr (Get Rating)